Frequently Asked Questions

 |0-14 days||Cancellation required||0-3 days||Cancellation required||0-3 days||Cancellation required|

-* Changes that result in additional nights reserved will not incur handling charges or penalties, but will be subject to non-refundable transaction fees for the additional nights.
+* Changes that result in additional nights reserved will not incur handling charges or penalties, but will be subject to non-refundable transaction costs for the additional nights.

 EARLY DEPARTURE POLICY: Cancellation Policy applies in conjunction with Policy for Emergency Waivers.